brucedkyle/architectures/docs/supplychain/disasterreadiness.md

 In this article, we discuss how your organization can prepare for business disruption, including

-- Preparations when a weather event is anticipated
+- Preparations when a weather event is anticipated.
 - How systems can work together to mitigate the business disruption when stores become disconnected from corporate data centers.

 ## Use case